 Constipation does not always have a clear cause.
 It often happens because a person is not eating enough fiber, drinking enough fluids, or exercising enough.
-Stress or a change in routine can also cause constipation, and it can be a side effect of some medication.
+Stress or a change in routine can also cause constipation, and it can be a side effect of some medications.

 Sources of fiber include:

-- pulses, such as beans or lentils
+- pulses, such as beans and lentils

-- wholegrain pasta, bread, and cereal
+- whole grain pasta, bread, and cereal

 - brown rice